 2. On-premises VoIP Phone Systems

 An on-premises VoIP business phone system is one where the PBX hardware is kept on-site in your server closet.
 Instead of physically connecting to the PBX with copper wiring, phones connect to the PBX over an office’s Local Area Network (LAN), often leveraging the same Internet connectivity that your office computers do.
 Peripheral devices such as gateways and softphones normally interact directly with the PBX.
 In addition, besides the VoIP line (SIP Trunk) supports, some on-premises VoIP phone systems can even incorporate traditional phone lines (ISDN, PSTN, GSM) without relying on other devices, offering greater flexibility and cost-savings.

-Top-notch on-premise VoIP systems for small businesses allow you to reap all the benefits of modern VoIP technology: reduced call rates, free internal calls, rich VoIP functionality, increased mobility, scalability, etc. Advanced features like IVR, call queues, call recording and conferencing are delivered with the ease of use.
+Top-notch on-premise VoIP systems for small businesses allow you to reap all the benefits of modern VoIP technology: reduced call rates, free internal calls, rich VoIP functionality, increased mobility, scalability, etc. Advanced features like IVR, call queues, call recording, and conferencing are delivered with ease of use.

 Best for small businesses wanting the functionality of a sophisticated phone system at a reasonable price and want to take full control over their system and access the equipment at all times.

 3. Hosted PBXs or Cloud Phone Systems

 If you want the best of the maintenance-free small business VoIP systems as well as have a toehold on the future, cloud phone systems are the ideal choice.
 They take the form of software or web application and work with the help of an Internet connection.
 They really don’t have a physical PBX system.
-Instead, a virtual PBX hosted on the cloud keeps their engine running.
+Instead, a virtual PBX hosted on the cloud keeps its engine running.
 The service provider handles all the virtual PBX maintenance and updates, freeing you from many IT concerns.